JakobFlaman/SapCdsWorkshopBasic/README.md

 # SAP CDS: Basic Workshop

-Introduction into the definition and usage of Core Data Services (CDS) in ABAP.
+Introduction into the definition and usage of Core Data Services (CDS View) in ABAP.

 ## Agenda